 We’re committed to zero waste sustainable practises, taking care of the farm lands, gardens, river front and wetlands surrounding the distillery.

-We’re committed to zero waste sustainable practises.
+We’re committed to zero waste sustainable practices.

-Leftover whisky grain is used for high protein feed for the 300 sheep residents to the farm, our built-in a water recycling system ensures we don't waste a drop and solar energy can power our distillery for 12 hours a day.
+Leftover whisky grain is used for high protein feed for the 300 sheep residents to the farm, our built-in water recycling system ensures we don't waste a drop and solar energy can power our distillery for 12 hours a day.